-Our Gap Year program is new in 2018.
-We are all about strengthening local churches and you could be part of it - in Edinburgh - in your gap year.
+Our Gap Year programme is new.
+We are all about strengthening local churches, and you could be part of it - in Edinburgh - in your gap year.
 We will customise your year so you can get involved in mission activities which reflect your interests and concerns.
 We will provide an opportunity for reflective learning through one-to-one support.

-If you would like some more information email email@example.comBECOME A VOLUNTEER
+If you would like some more information, please email email@example.com

 "Having taken early retirement 3 years ago, I moved to a new city to help support a church plant, North Edinburgh RP Church.
 Volunteering at the Basics Bank on Tuesday mornings has been great for me.
 It helps give structure to my week.
 I get the opportunity to meet up with people from the local community over a cuppa, to chat, listen and build friendships.